Please ensure Javascript is enabled for purposes of website accessibility

 Educational Attainment of Northern Virginia Overview

 Northern Virginia localities are home to some of the most highly educated residents in the nation.
 This high education level of the region's citizens creates a strong, flourishing business community.
-The percentage of Northern Virginia's population age 25 or more holding a bachelor's or higher degree is 60.4%, which is nearly double the United States, and holding a graduate or professional degree is 29.4%, which is more than double the United States.
+The percentage of Northern Virginia's population age 25 or older holding a bachelor's or higher degree is nearly double that of the United States, and the percentage holding a graduate or professional is more than double the national rate.

 About the Data and Proper Data Interpretation